Teenage Acne: How to Wash Your Face, Apply your Acne Medicine and Change your Diet!

 When I see a 11 or 12-year-old middle schooler wearing make-up, I will tell them “Why would you wear make up?”
 Obviously if the child is having psychiatric issues or stress of any type, I will curb my comments.
 But for the run-a-mill patient that I know well and have established a good relationship, I am who I am.
 I probably get away with this because I am not that tall.
 But my ancestral people repelled imperialist invaders from the North for over a thousand years and still have our ancestral lands, albeit under a now totalitarian government.
 We may be small, but we can be fierce.

 In that same vein of seemingly innocucous appearing pediatrician on the outside but fierce eco-warrior and protector of my ancestral lands/culture on the inside, I told one of the teenagers yesterday when I walked in, “Didn’t I just give you acne medicine?”
 Indeed I had, and it wasn’t quite working as well as we had hoped.
 She didn’t have a visit, but I had forgotten to tell her some acne basics which I will detail now.
 So this post is for her, and for all the other teenagers that I see that have acne.
-I try to spend as much time with you as possible, but honestly I am not given enough time in our short visit over the details of skin care.
-And your parents usually don’t want to pay a separate copay just to have acne advice.
+I try to spend as much time with you as possible, but honestly I am not given enough time in our short visit to go over the details of skin care.
+And your parents would rather not pay a separate copay just to have acne advice.
 Usually the acne visit is sandwiched in between addressing your grades, your back pain, your moodiness, and your neck pain because you are on Instagram too much.
 If you are on Instagram, you can follow your pediatrician @drplasticpicker LOL.
 In general though, less social media please.
 Your parents will pay hundreds of dollars for some random over the counter acne treatment that won’t work.
 Adults don’t make much sense.
 Including those adults that designed those “acne treatments” that don’t and are making millions off your own parents before they reach my office.